Permissions

 You can request permissions at runtime, which will prompt the user:

-import { useHaexClient } from '@haex-space/vault-sdk/vue'
+import { useHaexVaultSdk } from '@haex-space/vault-sdk/vue'

-const client = useHaexClient()
+const { client } = useHaexVaultSdk()

-const response = await client.requestDatabasePermission(
+const response = await client.requestDatabasePermission({

-'write',
+operation: 'write',

-'Required to save your profile changes'
+reason: 'Required to save your profile changes',

 if (response.status === 'granted') {

-await client.insert('users', userData)
+await client.database.insert(usersTable, userData)

 } else if (response.status === 'denied') {